fedluc/qupled/docs/qupled.rst

 for the solution of the `Qstls-IET schemes <https://pubs.aip.org/aip/jcp/article/158/14/141102/ 2877795/Quantum-version-of-the-integral-equation-theory>`_.
 The solution parameters are specified with a dedicated class called :obj:`qupled.qstlsiet.Input`.
-After the solution is completed the results are stored in an object :obj:`qupled.qstlsiet.Result` and written to the output database.
+After the solution is completed the results are stored in an object :obj:`qupled.stlsiet.Result` and written to the output database.

 .. autoclass:: qupled.qstlsiet.Solver